HSF/hsf.github.io/organization/_posts/2024/2024-06-20-coordination.md

 - Advisory Group setup, identifying communities/experiments
 - Defining criteria for HSF Affiliate Projects, approaching key projects

 N.B.
-Just to readvertise that the Steering Group membership is open for people who would like to help.
+Just to re-advertise that the Steering Group membership is open for people who would like to help.
 We already added one new member, viz.
 Nicole Skidmore.

 Looks like next SG meeting will be on Monday - more news after that.

 ## Activities and HSF Group Updates

-### General Standing Reminders

-#### Website banners

-We have the ability to put event banners on the HSF website.
-All it requires is a markdown file with the event data.
-See, e.g., files [here](https://github.com/HSF/hsf.github.io/tree/main/announcements/_posts/2023).

-#### Meetings

-Please try and book meetings in Indico at least 2 weeks in advance!

-That way they go into the calendar early and they will be included in the weekly email announcement that goes to HSF Forum.

-#### Videos

-When meetings are recorded (recommended), please try to put them onto:

-- [HSF YouTube channel](https://www.youtube.com/c/HEPSoftwareFoundation) (ask for permission to do this)
-- <videos.cern.ch> (recommended over posting directly)

-Then post links to these locations.
-See [C&AF](https://indico.cern.ch/category/12741/) for examples.

-### Data Analysis
-nothing to report/not present

 ### PyHEP

 [Timetable](https://indico.cern.ch/event/1384010/timetable/#20240701.detailed) is up - almost 400 people registered.

-### Detector Simulation
-nothing to report/not present

 ### Software Training